kyma-project/istio/docs/user/troubleshooting/03-05-increase-verbosity-of-ingress-logs.md

 done
 ```

-The effect is immediate and the Ingress log show a lot of information for every single connection.
+The effect is immediate, and the Ingress log provides detailed information for every connection.
-It is very useful in diagnosing problems in lower layers, like the (m)TLS.
+It is very useful for diagnosing problems in lower layers, such as (m)TLS.

 Example:
+The following request fails because the TLS version is too old:

 ```bash
 curl -k --tls-max 1.0 https://httpbin.local.kyma.dev/headers
 ```

-The above request fails, because the TLS version is too old.
-Such request is not visible in the access log, because the connection is not established, and the HTTP protocol is not involved yet.
+Such a request is not visible in the access log because the connection has not been established, and the HTTP protocol has not been involved yet.
-The Ingress log show the 'UNSUPPORTED_PROTOCOL' error.
+The Ingress log shows the 'UNSUPPORTED_PROTOCOL' error.

 ```
 2026-07-01T06:17:13.289504Z	trace	envoy filter external/envoy/source/extensions/filters/listener/tls_inspector/tls_inspector.cc:107	tls inspector: new connection accepted	thread=20